TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

   })
 ```

 That looks messy.
 The problem is that the `Promise` and `Result` chaining methods don't combine well.
-The `andThen` method expects an expression that returns a `Result` but `doSomethingElse` returns a `Promise<Result>`.
+The `Result.andThen` method expects an expression that returns a `Result` but `doSomethingElse` returns a `Promise<Result>`.
 You end up having to write the error propagation logic by hand.

 It looks better as an async function.
 You also have the ability to short circuit the remaining asynchronous operations if there's an error.